anwarendo/alx-system_engineering-devops/0x01-shell_permissions/README.md

       * 9-John_Doe ==> will result in the permission mode -rwxr-x-wx for the file "hello"
       * 10-mirror_permissions ==> copies the permissions of olleh and give it to hello
       * 11-directories_permissions ==> recursively change directories only permissions
+      * 12-directory_permissions ==> make directory with permissions specified from the beginning